Our 2026 sessions are now available to watch online

 Meet the speakers

-You’ll hear from our senior advisors, as well as some of Australia’s most experienced public servants, who will tackle some of the prominent challenges facing public sector employees today – and provide tangible advice that you can put into practice immediately.
-Confirmed speakers include:
+If you watch the session recordings, you will hear from SPA Australia senior advisors, as well as some of Australia’s most experienced public servants, who tackled some of the prominent challenges facing public sector employees – with tangible advice that you can put into practice immediately.
+Speakers included:

 Heather Cook